RJGalloway/Data-Extraction-and-Analysis-System/README.md

 **1.** Navigate to [Raspberry Pi OS Installer](https://www.raspberrypi.org/software/).

-   Download the installer for your desired OS.
+         Download the Raspberry Pi OS installer for your desired OS.

+         Insert the micro sd card that will be used in your pi into your PC.

+         From the program menu select the Raspberry Pi OS, then the intended drive